Additel-Code/Additel-Device-Communication/Serial/serial.md

                         timeout=1   )
 ```

 3) Once you get the serial port set up, you need to write some data to the port.
-Unfortunately, the port only likes binary data so you need to convert it to bytes before sending (other serial libraries may not need to do this).
-You can find these commands in your product's user manual on [additel.com](https://www.additel.com) most of the time.
-(Go to the Products section and look for your product.
-Then check the Resources tab.)
-If you can't find them there, [send us an email](https://www.additel.com/contactus.html/) and we'll get the commands to you if they are available.
-Commands for Additel units tend to come in one of two structures:
+Unfortunately, the port only likes binary data so you need to convert it to bytes before sending the command (other serial libraries may not require you to do this).
+You can find these commands [here](https://additel.com/download/programming_commands/Programming_Commands_for_Additel_Units.zip), if they are available.
+Commands for Additel units over serial tend to come in one of two structures:

-* The first structure is called an SCPI command.
-To describe how this structure works, we will reference TODO
+* The first command structure is called SCPI.
+SCPI looks like this: `MEAS:PRES1?\r\n`.
+It consists of several segments separated by colons that describe what an operation does (in this case, `MEAS:PRES1` measures pressure from Sensor 1).
+Commands asking for information are followed by a `?` indicating they are a query.
+Paramaters are separarated from the command and other paramaters by a space.
+Finally, the command terminates with `\r\n`.

-* The second structure (as shown in the code below), is a typical command.
-To describe how this structure works, we will reference `255:R:OCODE:1\r\n`, which is a command from the [ADT681 manual](https://www.additel.com/download/user%20manual/User%20Manual/681%20User%20Manual.pdf) in Appendix 1.
-You'll notice different parts of this command are separated by colons.
-Each part has a separate meaning.
-Here's a description of each of the separate parts. `Device Address : Read or Write : Command : Paramater 1 : Paramater 2 : Paramater 3 : Paramater 4 \r\n`.
-For `Device Address`, we always reccomed you use `255` (as it will always work with our devices).
-For `Read or Write`, `Command` and any of the `Paramater`s, you'll need to look up the information in your devices user manual Appendix as we described above.  `Read or Write` is a `R` or `W` (although both will not be available for all commands).  `Command` is a 4-6 character string that represents an action we want to do.
-For example, in the case of `OCODE` below, if used with an ADT681, it gets the unit's serial number and returns it to you.  `Paramater`s are required for some commands which require you to send information to your unit.
-For example, if you had an ADT681 and you wanted to set your guage's internal recording (using the `OFTIM` command) to 1 record every 10 seconds, you could stick the paramater `10` at the end like this: `255:R:OFTIM:10\r\n`.
-Multiple paramater will be separated by colons, just like the other parts of the command.
-If there are no paramaters, it is best to end the command with a `1` (as seen with `OCODE`).
-Finally, at the very end of your command, put a `\r\n`, which lets your device know that the command has ended.
+* The second command structure doesn't have a name.
+It looks like this: `255:R:OCODE:1\r\n`.
+It consists of several segments, separated by colons.
+The first segment `255` references the address (we always reccomend using `255`).
+The next is usually an `R` or `W` (for read or write).
+The third is the actual command - in this case, it is `OCODE`, a command which gets a unit's serial number (this command will differ from device to device).
+Then, after that you put paramaters, separated by colons (if you have no paramaters, just stick a `1` there).
+Finally, the command terminates with `\r\n`.

 ```python
 # encode the command to get the device SN in bytes, and write it to the device